Leon Jakimič

 Leon Jakimič (born February 23, 1975) is a Czech entrepreneur, founder and owner of glassmaking company Lasvit.

 Life and career

 Leon Jakimič was born in Liberec, Bohemia in 1975.
 He received a tennis scholarship in California at Loyola Marymount University in Los Angeles, where he studied Economics.
+The family originally came from Serbia, but later fled to Russia to escape the Turkish invaders.
+The sixth generation of the Jakimič family currently lives in the Czech Republic.
 He graduated from the Kellogg-HKUST Executive MBA Program in 2005.
 In 2007 he founded Lasvit, company designing and manufacturing bespoke light fittings, feature glass installations, and lighting collections.
 Recently he lives in Hong Kong.